Seif-Aldin-Yasser/Swag_Labs_Automation_Web_Testing_Project/README.md

 After execution, doing this following steps:

-<a href="https://allurereport.org/docs/install-for-windows/" target="_blank">👉 Click Here to go to offical website of allure report</a>
+<a href="https://allurereport.org/docs/install-for-windows/" target="_blank">👉 Click Here to go to official website of allure report</a>

 Then install allure, by following command:
 ```cmd